- Stand between parallel bars. Squat down and grasp parallel

 - There are very few practical ways to make this exercise easier

 except placing lower legs on higher bar above.

-- For greater resistance, have partner, standing off to side,
+- For greater resistance, have partner stand off to side, hold

-hold weight on rear end.
-Only strongest will be able to perform
+weight on rear end.
+Only strongest will be able to perform full

 in opposite direction.